-- Internet of Things A Hands-on Approach, Arshdeep Bahga and Vijay Madisetti, Universities Press, 2015, ISBN: 9788173719547 - 2.
+- 1. Internet of Things A Hands-on Approach, Arshdeep Bahga and Vijay Madisetti, Universities Press, 2015, ISBN: 9788173719547 - 2.
 Getting Started with Raspberry Pi, Matt Richardson & Shawn Wallace,

-- 1. Understand the new computing technologies - 2.
-Able to apply the latest computing technologies like cloud computing technology and Big Data - 3.
-Ability to introduce the concept of M2M (machine to machine) with necessary protocols - 4.
-Get the skill to program using python scripting language which is used in many IoT devices
+- 1. Understand the new smart computing technologies like cloud computing technology and Big Data - 2.
+Apply the basic concept of M2M (machine to machine) with necessary protocols - 3.
+Get the skill to program using python scripting language and its appropriate library packages - 4.
+Design programs using Raspberry PI and its interface with external gadgets - 5.
+Illustrate various cloud storage models and web application frameworks